nillyr/octoconf/README.md

 Copyright (c) 2021-2023 [Nicolas GRELLETY](https://github.com/nillyr)

 This software is licensed under GNU GPLv3 license.
 See `LICENSE` file in the root folder of the project.

+The information used in the configuration file comes from the movie "[L'Aile ou la Cuisse](https://www.allocine.fr/film/fichefilm_gen_cfilm=47573.html)".

 Icons made by [Smashicons](https://www.flaticon.com/authors/smashicons "Smashicons") from [www.flaticon.com](https://www.flaticon.com/ "Flaticon")